 - 1/2 cup milk chocolate chips

-- Preheat oven to 350 degrees and prepare a standard sized muffin tin by spraying with cooking spray.
+- Preheat oven to 350°F and prepare a standard sized muffin tin by spraying with cooking spray.

 - In a large bowl stir together the mashed bananas, butter, egg, sugar, vanilla, and coffee until well combined.

 - In a medium bowl, sift together 1 1/2 cups of flour, cocoa powder, baking soda, and salt.

 - Add the dry ingredients to the wet ones and stir until just combined.
 In the same bowl used for the dry ingredients, toss the chocolate chips with the remaining 1/4 cup of flour.
 Gently fold the chocolate chips into the batter.

 - Divide muffin batter evenly across the muffin cups ( fill each about 1/2 way).
 Top each muffin with the chopped walnuts and chocolate chips.

-- Bake the muffins at 350 degrees about 30 minutes.
+- Bake the muffins for approximately 30 minutes.
 Starting checking on them at 20 minutes and remove from the oven once they pass the toothpick test.

 - Let them cool in the pan for a few minutes before transferring to a wire rack.